 You need to whitelist the Hevo IP addresses for your region to enable Hevo to connect to your PostgreSQL database.
 To do this:

-- In the left navigation pane, click Databases (or Instances if you’re using an older version).
+In the left navigation pane, click Databases (or Instances if you are using an older version).

-In the Databases section on the right, click the DB identifier of the Amazon Aurora instance to configure a security group on.
+In the Databases section on the right, click the DB identifier of the Amazon RDS PostgreSQL instance to configure a security group.